ArtiLuca/algorithms-and-puzzles/Advent of Code 2020/day09/README.md

         // the current element considers the 25 previous numbers int start = i - 25;

-        // check for first number that does not have a valid sum if (!hasValidSum(numbers[i], start)) {
+        // check for the first number that does not have a valid sum if (!hasValidSum(numbers[i], start)) {
             return numbers[i];
         }